yijing-sie/Puzzle/README.md

 1. The colors of all the puzzle pieces are randomly selected whenever users open the application.
 2. Users can click and drag each puzzle pieces to swap their positions
-3. Users solves the puzzle when the puzzle pieces are in the order of **I LOVE MOBILE PROGRAMMING USING JAVA** from top to down, and then they cannot move the pieces anymore
+3. Users solve the puzzle when the puzzle pieces are in the order of **I LOVE MOBILE PROGRAMMING USING JAVA** from top to down, and then they cannot move the pieces anymore
 4. Users can double-tap the **MOBILE** puzzle piece after they solved the puzzle to change **MOBILE** to **ANDROID**

 Below is the demonstartion of runnning Puzzle app on a real phone (Samsung A71) :